Stickykenny/TIA-for-htr/REMARKS.md

 Marceline Desbordes-Valmore had a tendancy to randomly have letters in uppercase. <br>
 == > Alignments is purely processed in lowercase

-Transcriptions provided were not perfectly accurate.
-"Monsieur" were transcribed into "M." <br>
+Transcriptions provided were not perfectly accurate. <br>
-== >
+== > No specific solution found

-Coupe-Césure
+Hyphenation-cut <br>
+== > txt retrieved will go through this website https://igm.univ-mlv.fr/~gambette/text-processing/coupeCesure/ to fix syllabyfication